NACS600 Ethics in Scientific Research (offered every other spring semester)

 Detailed examination of neurophysiology and sensorimotor systems.

 A study of the fundamental concepts and techniques of cognitive neuroscience.
 Hands-on experience with three critically different cognitive neuroscience methods: EEG, MEG, and fMRI.

-NACS643 Computational Neuroscience (offered every fall semester)
+NACS643 Computational Neuroscience (offered most fall semesters)

 Provides a mathematical foundation in computational neuroscience.

 NACS644 Cellular and Molecular Neuroscience (offered every spring semester)

 Overview of insights into the molecular mechanisms underlying the structure and function of the nervous system.

 NACS645 Cognitive Science (offered every spring semester)

 A study of mental representations and computations.
 Issues examined include computation, representations, decisions, modularity, evolution, innateness, and reductionism.

 NACS728B Selected Topics in Neuroscience and Cognitive Science; Quantitative Analysis of Biological Data